Understanding Chinese Characters: Basics for Expats

 Use guides and practice sheets to master proper stroke order.

-Set achievable goals, reward progress, and remind yourself of the benefits.
+Set achievable goals, reward progress, and remind yourself of the benefits of learning Chinese characters.

 Fun Ways to Engage With Chinese Characters